 Summertime is fast approaching, the temperature is climbing, and my culinary imagination is starting to turn to dishes that quick but tasty and require minimal cooking.
-Here’s one of the ‘go to’ summer pasta dishes in our house: spaghetti with a raw tomato sauce.
+Here’s one of the ‘go to’ summer pasta dishes in our house: Spaghetti with Fresh Tomatoes.

 You need to salt this ‘sauce’ generously.
 Most recipes call for you to add the salt together with other ingredients.
 But if you are planning to leave the sauce to rest for more than an hour and/or if your tomatoes are watery, then hold off salting until about 30-60 minutes before you are ready to eat.

 Once the sauce has rested, boil your spaghetti (or other pasta—see Notes below) al dente and add it, well drained, to the sauce and serve immediately.
 No grated cheese is needed or wanted for this dish.